Noma Gurich: Early life, education, and family

-Gurich was born in South Bend, Indiana.
+Gurich was born on September 26, 1952, in South Bend, Indiana.
 She received a bachelor's degree in political science in 1975 from Indiana State University and a Juris Doctor from the University of Oklahoma College of Law in 1978.
-She was a lawyer in private practice in Oklahoma City ten years later when Republican Governor Henry Bellmon appointed her a judge of the Oklahoma Workers' Compensation Court.
-She was reappointed for a second term to that court by Democratic Governor David Walters in 1994.
+While at OU she served as the editor of the American Indian Law Review.
+Gurich is married to John E. Miley, an attorney with Legal Aid.
+Justice Gurich and her husband have been married for 36 years.